Everything we know about suspect who crashed U-Haul truck near White House

 News agencies photographed police officers removing a Nazi flag from the truck and examining the flag on the ground.
 A black backpack and a roll of duct tape also appear to have been removed from the truck.
 The truck’s cargo area appeared to be empty.

-Mr Kandula, from Chesterfield, Missouri, appears to have graduated from Marquette Senior High School in 2022.
+Mr Kandula, from the St Louis suburb of Chesterfield, Missouri, graduated from Marquette Senior High School in 2022, according to the Rockwood School District.

+A LinkedIn profile that appears to match that description shows an interest in a career in data analytics with experience and certification in programming and coding languages.

+He reportedly traveled from Missouri to Dulles International Airport, then rented the truck and drove towards the White House, law enforcement sources told ABC News.

 “There were no injuries to any Secret Service or White House personnel and the cause and manner of the crash remain under investigation,” Anthony Guglielmi, the Secret Service chief of communications, said in a statement on Monday night.